oncomouse/courses/_includes/policies.md

 Mandatory Reporters must file a report regardless of how the information comes to their attention – including but not limited to face-to-face conversations, a written class assignment or paper, class discussion, email, text, or social media post.
 Although Mandatory Reporters must file a report, in most instances, you will be able to control how the report is handled, including whether or not to pursue a formal investigation.
 The University's goal is to make sure you are aware of the range of options available to you and to ensure access to the resources you need.

-Students wishing to discuss concerns in a confidential setting are encouraged to make an appointment with [Counseling and Psychological Services](https://caps.tamu.edu/) (CAPS).
+Students wishing to discuss concerns related to mental and/or physical health in a confidential setting are encouraged to make an appointment with [University Health Services](https://uhs.tamu.edu/appointments) or download the [TELUS Health Student Support](https://uhs.tamu.edu/mental-health/student-support.html) app for 24/7 access to professional counseling in multiple languages.
+Walk-in services for urgent, non-emergency needs are available during normal business hours at University Health Services locations; call 979.458.4584 for details.

 Students can learn more about filing a report, accessing supportive resources, and navigating the Title IX investigation and resolution process on the University's [Title IX webpage](https://titleix.tamu.edu/).

-## Statement on Mental Health and Wellness
+### Statement on Mental Health and Wellness

-Texas A&M University recognizes that mental health and wellness are critical factors that influence a student's academic success and overall wellbeing.
-Students are encouraged to engage in proper self-care by utilizing the resources and services available from Counseling & Psychological Services (CAPS).
-Students who need someone to talk to can call the TAMU Helpline (979-845-2700) from 4:00 p.m. to 8:00 a.m. weekdays and 24 hours on weekends.
-24-hour emergency help is also available through the National Suicide Prevention Hotline (800-273-8255) or at [suicidepreventionlifeline.org](https://suicidepreventionlifeline.org/).
+Texas A&M University recognizes that mental health and wellness are critical factors influencing a student's academic success and overall wellbeing.
+Students are encouraged to engage in healthy self-care practices by utilizing the resources and services available through [University Health Services](https://uhs.tamu.edu/).
+Students needing a listening ear can call the Texas A&M Helpline (979.845.2700) from 4:00 p.m. to 8:00 a.m. weekdays and 24 hours on weekends for mental health peer support while classes are in session.
+The [TELUS Health Student Support app](https://uhs.tamu.edu/mental-health/student-support.html) provides access to professional counseling in multiple languages anytime, anywhere by phone or chat, and the 988 Suicide & Crisis Lifeline offers 24-hour emergency support at 988 or [988lifeline.org](http://988lifeline.org/).

+Students needing a listening ear can contact University Health Services (979.458.4584) or call the Texas A&M Helpline (979.845.2700) from 4:00 p.m. to 8:00 a.m. weekdays and 24 hours on weekends while classes are in session.
+24-hour emergency help is also available through the 988 Suicide & Crisis Lifeline (988) or at [988lifeline.org](http://988lifeline.org/).

 # Department Policies